 In general, the AlleleDB workflow uniformly processes two pieces of information from each individual: the DNA sequence, and reads from either the ChIP-seq or RNA-seq experiment to assess SNVs associated with ASB or ASE respectively (Figure 1).
 Briefly, it starts by (1) constructing a diploid personal genome for each of the 382 individuals, using DNA variants from the 1000 Genomes Project.
 (2) It then aligns the ChIP-seq or RNA-seq dataset to each of the haploid genomes instead of the human reference genome, and chooses the better uniquely mapped alignment.
 This reduces reference bias that can potentially result in erroneous read mapping.16 Because each individual can have multiple ChIP-seq or RNA-seq datasets, the alignment is performed to each personal genome twice.
 (2a) In the first round, the alignment is performed for each of 276 ChIP-seq and 987 RNA-seq datasets to calculate a measure of overdispersion (with respect to an expected binomial distribution), ρ (see Discussion and Methods).
 We observe that if there is a greater overdispersion in the allelic ratio (defined as the proportion of reads that map to the reference allele) distribution of a dataset, the binomial test tends to overestimate the number of allele-specific events (Figure 2).
 There are varying degrees of overdispersion in our datasets, even between biological replicates; in general, RNA-seq datasets are generally more consistent in overdispersion than ChIP-seq datasets.
 Differing overdispersion in individual datasets poses a challenge later in step 2b when we merge, or pool, multiple datasets.
 In order to harmonize the datasets, we flag and filter datasets that are deemed to be more overdispersed in allelic ratio distributions, leaving us with 186 ChIP-seq and 955 RNA-seq datasets for allele-specific detection (Supp Table 2).
 (2b) The second alignment is performed by pooling the 186 ChIP-seq and 955 RNA-seq datasets that has not been filtered in Step 2a.
-The pooling is performed for each individual and each transcription factor (for ChIP-seq); e.g. CTCF ChIP-seq datasets for NA12878 that were not filtered were pooled together.
+The pooling is performed for each individual and each transcription factor (for ChIP-seq); e.g. CTCF (CCCTC-binding factor) ChIP-seq datasets for NA12878 that were not filtered were pooled together.
 An overdispersion parameter is re-calculated for each pooled set.
 (3) Finally, a beta-binomial test is performed using the ‘pooled’ overdispersion parameter calculated in Step 2b to detect allele-specific SNVs.
 For ChIP-seq data, the SNVs are further pared down to those within peak regions.
 We also remove SNVs if they lie in regions predicted to be copy number variants (see Methods).

 We build a database, AlleleDB (http://alleledb.gersteinlab.org/), to house the annotations, the allele-specific and accessible SNVs.
 AlleleDB can be downloaded as flat files or queried and visualized directly as a UCSC track in the UCSC Genome browser24 as specific genes or genomic locations.
 This enables cross-referencing of allele-specific variants with other track-based datasets and analyses, and makes it amenable to all functionalities of the UCSC Genome browser.
 Heterozygous SNVs found in the stipulated query genomic region are color-coded in the displayed track; Figure 4a shows a schematic that illustrates an example of a visualization.